Connect with others who understand.

 • Experiencing weakness in the legs when placing weight on them

-• Difficulty placing the foot firmly on the ground
+• Having difficulty placing each foot firmly on the ground

-Some, on the other hand, find that their walking difficulties develop slowly over time.
-As another member shared, “The walking issues are one of those things that I noticed, only to realize it’s been happening for a while, and I don’t know when it started.”
+Others find that their walking difficulties developed slowly over time.
+“The walking issues are one of those things that I noticed, only to realize it’s been happening for a while, and I don’t know when it started,” another member shared.

 Emotional Impact

-These walking difficulties may cause a person with MS to lose confidence in their mobility.
-Concerns about falling or people mistaking the symptoms for drunkenness in public can sometimes lead to social isolation and other emotional challenges.
+Walking difficulties may cause a person with MS to lose confidence in their mobility.
+Concerns about falling, or people mistaking the symptoms for drunkenness in public can sometimes lead to social isolation and other emotional challenges.
+One MyMSTeam member said, “When I’m tired, I may look like I am tipsy.
+I want to tell people, ‘I’m not drunk, I just have MS!’"

 Problems With Nerve Signals

-Walking is a complex process that relies on the coordination of multiple body systems, including the central nervous system (CNS) — the brain and spinal cord.
-In people with MS, the immune system mistakenly attacks cells in the myelin, which is the protective sheath surrounding the nerves in the CNS.
+In people with MS, the immune system mistakenly attacks cells in the myelin, the protective layer surrounding nerves.
 The immune attack results in areas of damage known as MS plaques or lesions.
-Damage to the myelin can interrupt the signals between the CNS and the muscles involved in walking, causing gait dysfunction.
+Nerve damage can disrupt the signals between your brain and body, making it harder for your body to respond to your brain’s commands.

 Spasticity

-Spasticity is a common symptom of MS. Involuntary muscle tightness or spasming can cause a person to have difficulty walking — as one MyMSTeam member wrote, “I’m having trouble walking.
+Spasticity, which commonly affects the legs or buttocks, is a frequent symptom of MS. The muscle stiffness and involuntary spasms associated with spasticity often contribute to walking difficulties.
+As one MyMSTeam member wrote, “I’m having trouble walking.
 My legs are tightening up.”

 Balance Issues

-Research suggests that as many as 4 in 5 people with MS have some degree of ataxia, the lack of voluntary coordination of muscle movements.
-Ataxia can cause balance problems and result in an unsteady gait that may resemble clumsiness or drunkenness.
+Research suggests that as many as 4 in 5 people with MS experience some degree of ataxia (a lack of voluntary coordination of muscle movements).
+Ataxia can cause balance problems and result in an unsteady gait that may look like clumsiness or drunkenness.

 Sensory Problems

-Many people with MS find that their walking problems worsen when fatigued.
-Fatigue can also limit stamina and cause falls in people with MS. As one member shared, “I’m having trouble walking today and fell a couple of times.
+Many people with MS experience muscle weakness in their legs and feet, which makes walking more difficult.
+It’s also normal to experience walking problems that worsen when you’re fatigued.
+Fatigue can limit stamina and cause falls in people with MS. As one member shared, “I’m having trouble walking today and fell a couple of times.
 It gets frustrating, but after I get some well-needed rest, I will be better tomorrow.”

 Managing and Treating Gait Difficulties in MS

 Let your health care provider know as soon as you notice any difficulties with walking or balance.
-There are many ways of managing gait problems, from medication and physical therapy to exercise and assistive devices.
+There are many ways to manage gait problems, including medication, physical therapy, exercise, and assistive devices.
 Together, these approaches may help you regain your balance, increase your mobility, and help you remain confident while moving.

 Medications

-If you have walking problems with MS, your health care provider may recommend a medication to help improve your symptoms.
+If you have walking problems with MS, your health care provider may identify what is causing your problem and recommend specific medications to help improve your symptoms.

-Dalfampridine (Ampyra) is an oral medication approved by the U.S. Food and Drug Administration to improve walking in people with MS. This medication works to improve the conduction of nerve signals in nerve fibers when the protective coating (myelin) has been damaged by MS.
+Dalfampridine (Ampyra) is an oral medication approved by the U.S. Food and Drug Administration (FDA) to improve walking in people with MS. This medication works to improve the conduction of nerve signals in nerve fibers when the myelin has been damaged by MS. As one MyMSTeam member shared, “My neurologist recommended I take Ampyra for walking and mobility issues related to spasticity.
+My gait is not as fluid those days.”

 Other Medications